 Another point to consider is how long the performance needs to be.
-Three to five minutes is typically the length of a talent show performance though it may be longer.
-Be sure to find out how long each talent show performance needs to be beforehand to make planning an act less difficult.
-It will be harder to try and cut it down the length of the act later.
-Now, on to the fun part, choosing an amazing act for that talent show.
+Typically, 3 to 5 minutes is the length of a talent show performance, though it may be longer in some formats.
+Be sure to find out how long each talent show performance has to be beforehand to make planning an act less difficult.
+It will be harder to cut down the length of the act later.
+Now, on to the fun part of choosing an amazing act for the talent show.

 Talent show ideas for kids